cosmicjs/facebook-bot/article.md

 ```sh
 your url is: https://<domainpick>.localtunnel.me
 ```
 This starts a tunnel that gives your machine a url for facebook to look for.
-You need to run this after you started your application using 'npm run start' once it is all started you just keep it running so it continues to foward your local ip.
+Whenever you start the application make sure that you start it before you initiate local tunnel or else it won't find the port and return errors.

 ### Facebook Dev Panel Time
 First thing you need to do is create a new application.
 Go to the [Facebook Developer Panel ](https://developers.facebook.com/apps/) and create a new app.
 Once your inside under 'Add Product' find the Messenger section and click on 'get started'.